Parma-Sandstone Local Development Finance Authority

 Helpful Links & Resources

 The PLDFA Board meets on an as-needed basis at the Village of Parma Meeting Hall.
-The Semi-Annual Informational Meeting is scheduled for Thursday, November 12, 2020 at 5:30 p.m. and will be held via Zoom Meeting.
-If you need to reach PLDFA Staff – Alex Masten, Debbie Kelly, or Emily Cones, please call 517-788-4455.
+The last Annual Informational Meeting was scheduled for Wednesday, December 6, 2023 at 5:30 p.m. and was held at the Village of Parma office.
+If you need to reach PLDFA Staff – Alex Masten, Debbie Kelly, or Andrea Clary, please call 517-788-4455.

 Please note that if you are looking for a specific document, all PLDFA documents are housed at the Village of Parma at 117 W. Main Street, Parma, MI 49269 and can be reached at 517-531-4785.